BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ### In short, the sender flow outlined here asks the user to choose a fee-range instead of a fee-amount (or fee-rate) while keeping the rest of the user flow almost exactly the same.
 We use it to set 3 optional parameters specified in BIP-78, which can be used to construct a simple but effective payjoin implementation.

 {% include picture.html
-   image = "assets/images/guide/case-studies/payjoin-case-study/payjoin sender flow.png"
+   image = "assets/images/guide/case-studies/payjoin-case-study/payjoin-sender-flow.png"
-   retina = "assets/images/guide/case-studies/payjoin-case-study/payjoin sender flow@2x.png"
+   retina = "assets/images/guide/case-studies/payjoin-case-study/payjoin-sender-flow@2x.png"
    alt-text = "payjoin sender flow" width = 800
    height = 374